 • Increase intake of orange and yellow fruits and dark green vegetables, which are great sources of betacarotene, whole foods, vitamin C, and other antioxidants.

 • Use chromium (300 mcg daily) nutritional supplements to help control Blood glucose level and enhance insulin effectiveness.

 • Require lipotrophic agents(which increase bile flow and From the liver), such as vitamin B6, vitamin B12, folic acid, choline, betaine, and methionine.

 Other Therapies for Anxiety:

-• Ayurveda.
-An integrative dietary, meditation, and lifestyle modification protocol has proven outcomes to be taken as a viable healing therapy
+• Ayurveda treatment for Pancreatitis: An integrative dietary, meditation, and lifestyle modification protocol has proven outcomes to be taken as a viable healing therapy

 • Meditation.
 Along with easing pain, meditation struggles anxiety and depression, lowers cortisol levels, enhances mental performance and aids in healing from chronic illnesses.